apache/jackrabbit-site/src/site/markdown/creating-releases.md

 3. Delete any older releases from the same branch (they're automatically archived)
 4. Release the [staged repository](https://repository.apache.org/index.html#stagingRepositories) for synchronization to Maven central.
     * make sure this step actually succeeded (we have seen a case where it failed and a retry was needed)
 5. Close all the issues included in the release: [Jackrabbit Jira](https://issues.apache.org/jira/projects/JCR?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page&amp;status=released) or [Oak Jira](https://issues.apache.org/jira/projects/OAK?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page&amp;status=released) -> Choose the released version -> select "View in Issue Navigator".
-From the issue list you have the option to bulk update all of the included issues.
+From the issue list you have the option to bulk update all the included issues.
 Just 'Transition Issues' from 'Resolved' to 'Closed' and you are done!
-6. Update the Jackrabbit web site to point to the new release ([GIT](https://github.com/apache/jackrabbit-site)) (the date should be the day when the release was finished).
+6. Update the Jackrabbit website to point to the new release ([GIT](https://github.com/apache/jackrabbit-site)) (the date should be the day when the release was finished).
     * add an entry to `index.md`
     * update `downloads.md` (see [below](#Creating_Markdown_for_Downloads_Page)) - while doing so please a) remove obsoleted entries, and b) move new entries for Jackrabbit and/or Oak to the top)
-    * site will be updated by github actions (previously: by deploying the site (`mvn site-deploy`))
+    * site will be updated by GitHub actions (previously: by deploying the site (`mvn site-deploy`))
     * [example](https://github.com/apache/jackrabbit-site/commit/b13aef04ac89e9f447d5366670545261b5eee4dd)
 7. Jackrabbit: If the release was a Jackrabbit release used in Oak, make sure to also update the dependency (and potentially the Javadoc link) in oak-parent/pom.xml (example: [OAK-4743](https://issues.apache.org/jira/browse/OAK-4743) - the current mapping is Jackrabbit 2.22 -> Oak trunk, Jackrabbit 2.10 -> Oak 1.22)
 8. Oak: If the previous release was a release used in Jackrabbit (for jackrabbit-api), make sure to also update the dependency in jackrabbit-parent/pom.xml (example: [JCR-4492](https://issues.apache.org/jira/browse/JCR-4492) - the current mapping is Oak latest stable -> Jackrabbit trunk and 2.22